softwareconstruction240/softwareconstruction/chess/2-server-design/server-design.md

 ### Register Example

-To get you started on creating your sequence diagram we have provided you with template that already contains a possible solution for the `register` endpoint, and place holders for the other six endpoints.
+To get you started on creating your sequence diagram we have provided you with a template that already contains a possible solution for the `register` endpoint, and place holders for the other six endpoints.
 You can view this diagram on [SequenceDiagram.Org](https://sequencediagram.org/index.html#initialData=IYYwLg9gTgBAwgGwJYFMB2YBQAHYUxIhK4YwDKKUAbpTngUSWDAEooDmSAzmFMARDQVqhFHXyFiwUgBF+wAIIgQKLl0wATeQCNgXFDA3bMmdlAgBXbDADEaYFQCerDt178kg2wHcAFkjAxRFRSAFoAPnJKGigALhgAbQAFAHkyABUAXRgAegt9KAAdNABvfMp7AFsUABoYXDVvaA06lErgJAQAX0xhGJgIl04ePgEhaNF4qFceSgAKcqgq2vq9LiaoFpg2joQASkw2YfcxvtEByLkwRWVVLnj2FDAAVQKFguWDq5uVNQvDbTxMgAUQAMsC4OkYItljAAGbmSrQgqYb5KX5cAaDI5uUaecYiFTxNAWBAIQ4zE74s4qf5o25qeIgab8FCveYw4DVOoNdbNL7ydF3f5GeIASQAciCWFDOdzVo1mq12p0YJL0ilkbQcSMPIIaQZBvSMUyWYEFBYwL53hUuSgBdchX9BqK1VLgTKtUs7XVgJbfOkIABrdBujUwP1W1GChmY0LYyl4-UTIkR-2BkNoCnHJMEqjneORPqUeKRgPB9C9aKULGRYLoMDxABMAAYW8USmWM+geugNCYzJZrDZoNJHjBQRBOGgfP5Aph62Ei9W4olUhlsjl9Gp8R25SteRsNL20P3TOYrLYzChQ5P2JZmDY-AEgsgG-9i6uEjIwcD0sDN23Lhd3sdMKyzPsBwvYdpg0Cc3BgABxO1MSfOdXxCZhBk-eIEkQv9N3YO1ii7cDMEg88h1sbALCgbAEAMOAzQMZDqlnF8FzfJcomoEs1zSLJciI6oSLAzMO2ElAJTtE8z0HS8bEcFAyQgbwYAAKQgJAZ1YgwbG0BBQCDTjMI-FdcKSZ5BJySTRKtbs0A7RcwDgCAEGgOpJLFGRZKgqibDMYBnEQFA8AjbB6MIPUZzQjjnLM3ivx-cF-03IxyNPTAgA).

 ![Register Sequence Diagram](register-sequence-diagram.png)

-This diagram represent the following sequence for registering and authorizing a player.
+This diagram represents the following sequence for registering and authorizing a player.

 1. A `client`, acting as a chess player, calls the `register` endpoint.
 This request is made as an HTTP network request with the `/user` URL path and a body that contains her username, password, and email in a JSON representation.
 1. The `server` converts the HTTP request to an object representation that it passes to a registration service method.